-For information purposes only: not intended to support or oppose the proposition.
+For information purposes only: not intended to support or oppose Proposition No. 1.

 The Kirkland City Council referred a police services and community safety sales tax ballot measure that will be put to Kirkland voters as part of the November 6, 2018, general election.
 The Council’s action comes after discussions of community safety needs and community outreach.